tachiyomiorg/website/website/src/extensions/index.md

 ---
 title: Extensions
-description: Web-based extensions page that enables users to browse and install additional sources that provide access to a wide range of content from various websites.
+description: Browse and install the full list of sources for Tachiyomi.
 ---

 # Extensions